SajedurRahmanFiad/PyDataman/README.md

 <i>Step11</i>: &nbsp; Now go to your code and import the module <b>Variables</b>.</br>
 <i>Step12</i>: &nbsp; After that create an object of the class <b>CloudVariable</b> with the url you copied as argument. </br></br>

 Everything is now ready.
-Simply call the <b>save</b> method with the name and the value of a variable as argument to store your data online and call the <b>read</b> method with the name of your variable as argument to read the value. </br>
+Simply call the <b>save</b> method with the name and the value of a variable as argument to store your data online and call the <b>read</b> method with the name of your variable as argument to read the value. <i>Note: The returned value will automatically be in your desired data type.</i></br>
 </br></br>
 Here is a sample code -
 <pre>
-      import Variables
+      import PyVariable
       data = Variables.CloudVariable(The_Url_You_Copied)
       data.save("Name", "John")  # This will store the variable Name with the value John LocalName = data.read("Name")  # This will read the value of Name from cloud and store in LocalName